 - Don’t go to the store for Verizon, AT&T or any other major carrier.
 They know that the trend is to get a sexy $400-$750 smartphone, so that’s what they’re pushing.
 The stores I visited didn’t even have a basic cell phone in stock.

 - Buy a basic prepaid flip phone.
 I went to Walmart, where they have a well-stocked cell phone section, and a helpful lady showed me the basic prepaid cell phones.
+One fine flip phone with lots of features, such as a 2.0 mp camers, is the Jitterbug.
 The phone I liked best was the Verizon Gusto 3 prepaid flip-phone.
 I like the flip-phone format because it’s smaller and you can carry it in your pocket with your car keys without damaging the phone.
 This is a modern Samsung cell phone with speaker phone, autodial, up to 1,000 contacts, MP3 player, Bluetooth, 1.3-megapixel camera, battery, and wall charger.
 It supports voice calls and text/picture messaging.
 When I checked, Walmart’s price was $12.88 vs. Verizon’s online price of $49.99 (which includes free shipping and a waived $35 activation fee).
 Either way, it beats the cost of a smart phone, which is practically the same as that of a desktop PC.

 - Sign up for a prepaid unlimited voice and text plan, which at Verizon costs $30/month and which can be an automatic monthly payment.